Extra-Practice-Code/XPort/README.md

 ### Cloning the repository, installing dependencies

-The bash script below will create a user (and group) `ethertoff`,clone the repository and install dependencies.
+The commands below will create a user (and group) `ethertoff`,clone the repository in `/srv/ethertoff` and install dependencies.

 ```bash
 SYS_USER_ETHERTOFF='ethertoff'              # Username of created group